mozilla/data-docs/src/cookbooks/bigquery/access.md

   - `gcloud config set project moz-fx-data-bq-<team-name>`
   - project name will be provided for you when your account is provisioned.

-Once configured, you can now simply use the `bq` command-line client.
-Here's a quick one which lists the tables and views in a BigQuery dataset:
+Once configured, you can now use the `bq` command-line client.
+The following example which lists the tables and views in a BigQuery dataset:

 ```bash